🔴Is Trump About To Start A War? 2025-10-22 18:06

 We need the same kind of thing here.

-So long term, I think, in and long term could be five, ten years.
+So long term, I think, and long term, it could be five, 10 years, that will come back around.

 I think it'll go south really quickly.